alexcu2718/fdf/README.md

 Add some extra metadata filters (because i get a lot of metadata for cheap via specialisation!)

-Add POSIX compatibility in general (not too bad) (BSD completed!)
+Add POSIX compatibility in general ( illumos/solaris QEMU isn't straight forward, quite esoteric)

-Add Windows...(maybe?) .

-Too many internal changes.
+Add Windows...
+Well, This would take a fundamental rewrite because of architectural differences, I might do it.
+(Who uses the terminal on windows?)

 Fundamentally I want to develop something that's simple to use (doing --help shouldnt give you the bible) ..and exceedingly efficient.